 The result is the massive spread of populist politics, the corruption of society’s information ecosystem, weakened social reaction to climate change, the COVID-19 pandemic and other crises, so in other words, disasters, catastrophes, suffering, loss of life and in Myanmar, genocide.

-Facebook advertising is also incredibly targetted, because Facebook is able to amass so much data on every user, with profiling based on people’s interests recorded from their scroll behaviour.
+Facebook advertising is also incredibly targeted, because Facebook is able to amass so much data on every user, with profiling based on people’s interests recorded from their scroll behaviour.
 Not only does Facebook maintain data profiles on its own users, it also builds up ghost profiles of non-Facebook users from the contact lists of all Facebook, Instagram and WhatsApp users.
 Facebook has profiled the whole human population – consumer society heaven.

 A key consideration with any messaging service is what information the service provider collects and shares.
 Unfortunately, this is where WhatsApp came unstuck.

 - Signal collects and holds the phone number for the device accessing the messages;

 - Telegram collects and stores the phone number, along with the contacts and the device’s IP address.

 These compare favourably with WhatsApp’s collection of detailed device information and behavioural data, including location tracking, purchasing information, payment details, and other details helpful in creating detailed user profiling for advertisers.From Hewlett Packard’s Tech Takes

 Researchers first brought the dangers of Facebook to light back in 2013 and came together to create the Center for Humane Technology, to promote a digital world where our attention was not up for grabs to the highest bidder.
 They coined the terms “persuasive technology” and the “attention economy”.
 As well as academic research, they also made or helped make full length documentaries like the Emmy Award winning “Social Dilemma” and a great podcast series featuring some excellent big names.